-To view recent pool and spa inspections, click here to go to the inspection disclosure website.
+To view recent pool and spa inspections, go to the inspection disclosure website.

-Beach water testing for the 2019 summer swimming season has ended.
+Beach water testing for the 2022 summer swimming season will commence June 20th.

 One of the jobs for Ontario Health Units is to prevent or reduce illness and injury related to recreational water use.
 This includes inspecting and testing the water at public beaches during the swimming season.